 2.1 Experimental/Sampling Design:

-Data samples (both raw and aggregate) was explored from thirty-four states and territories that have legalized marijuana.
-Research is driven by multiple Comma Separate Values (.csv) files located from various State managed Department of Treasury websites.
-The .csv files provided data included lines of revenue, taxable revenue, and sales.
-While some of these datasets were dated as far back to 2014, we focused on more recent data that included calendar years 2019 into 2021.
+Data samples (both raw and aggregate) were explored from 34 states and territories that have legalized marijuana.
+Research is driven by multiple Comma Separated Values (.csv) files located from various State managed Department of Treasury websites.
+The .csv files provided data including lines of revenue, taxable revenue, and sales.
+While some of these datasets went as far back as 2014, we focused on more recent data that included calendar years 2019 into 2021.

 An additional dataset was extracted from the United States National Census Bureau.
 This allows us to determine population within specific states or regions in order to reach more individuals who are potential clients.